-You may be asked if blood or tumour samples taken when you were diagnosed can be used for research.
+Blood and tumour samples may be taken to help make the right diagnosis.
+You may be asked for your permission to use some of your samples for research into cancer.
 If you take part in a trial you may also give other samples, which may be frozen and stored for future use when new research techniques become available.
 Your name will be removed from the samples so you can't be identified.